What are the components of an electric motor?

 What is a Variable Speed Drive?

-What are the main methods of starting a motor?
+What are the main methods of starting an electric motor?

 Are manufacturers allowed to produce IE1 motors after 16 June 2011?